MicrosoftDocs/dynamics365smb-docs/financials/inventory-how-work-item-attributes.md

 ---
-title: 'How to: Work with Item Attributes| Microsoft Docs'
+title: Set Up Item Attributes and Assign Them to Items| Microsoft Docs
-description: Describes how to set up item attributes and assign them to items and item categories.
+description: Describes how to set up item attribute values, for example, that can be used as search words, and assign them to items and item categories.
 services: project-madeira
 documentationcenter: ''
 author: SorenGP